 Brighten up a child's room with this colorful playset.
 Kids can play on the tabletop - and you hide the art supplies and store the benches when they're done!

 Items may be Special Order in some stores.
 Product costs, availability, and item numbers may vary online or by market.
 Paint colors may vary slightly from those shown.
 Availability varies by market for lumber species and sizes.

 This project is constructed primarily of medium-density fiberboard (MDF), a mixture of sawdust and resin that’s used for a number of home products and furniture.
 It machines easily, sands nicely, and takes a painted finish.
 Follow these steps to assemble your project, and make MDF a go-to material in your workshop.

 Always drill pilot holes and countersinks for screw heads when working with MDF.
-Place the screw at least 1" away from the edge of the board to avoid splits (Photo 1).
+Place the screw at least 1-in away from the edge of the board to avoid splits (Photo 1).

-After predrilling a countersunk pilot hole for a #8 screw, oversize the pilot hole with a 5?32" drill bit.
-Use a tape flag to make sure the hole is 1?8" deeper than the screw (Photo 2).
+After predrilling a countersunk pilot hole for a #8 screw, oversize the pilot hole with a 5/32-in drill bit.
+Use a tape flag to make sure the hole is 1/8-in deeper than the screw (Photo 2).

 A sheet-metal screw is the perfect choice because its straight shank won't split the board.
 A wood screw's wedge shape will force the fibers apart and split the MDF (Photo 3).

 Cut the 3/4-in MDF panel into strips 18-in, 9-3/4-in, and 19-1/2-in wide (Cutting Diagram).
 Cut two 18-in × 36-in blanks from the 18-in-wide strip for the bench sides A and table sides E.